darentanrw/darentanrw/_tabs/about.md

 Hello, I am currently a Full-Time National Serviceman in the Singapore Armed Forces, currently waiting to start university.

 While I have already secured a position to study Computer Science at the National University of Singapore, I am still keeping my options open and applying to colleges overseas.
 Apart from working on these applications, I am studying for AWS cloud and ML certification.

-At this point, I hope to secure a Software Engineer internship from mid Feb - June 2024, to increase my exposure before university starts.
+At this point, I hope to secure a Software Engineer internship from mid Feb - June 2024.

 My resume can be found below, and you can view my portfolio of [personal projects](/projects) here as well!
 Some key highlights include [project highlights here].